 My primary responsibilities on D0 have been the muon system design, construction, and operation, and on exploiting muons for a variety of physics processes, especially using them to help trigger and tag b-decays.
 I have been involved in measurements of b-quark production and searches for new phenomena containing b-quarks and missing energy.
 This has included Higgs decay, third generation leptoquarks and bottom squarks.
 I helped design both the Run I and Run II upgraded muon detectors and constructed aspects of the PDT and scintillator systems, and was the coordinator of the muon identification group with primary responsibility for muon reconstruction from 1985 to 1997 and, for Run II, from 2000 to 2001 and again from 2008-2012.
 I was also a B-physics coordinator from 1990-1994 and helped formulate some of the ideas now being exploited in Run II in that area including the intital (and very preliminary) studies of using dimuon charge asymmetries.

 I am currently a member of the Mu2E and g-2 experiments at Fermilab which will respectively search for the conversion of a muon to an electron in a nuclear field and measure the magnetic moment of the muon.
 My activity of Mu2E is pimarily simulating the backgrounds and looking at shielding optimizations.
-Other members of NIU on Mu2E are Sasha Dychkant, Nick Pohlman, Adam Yurkewicz, Zach Hodge, and Ryan Majewski.
-The NIU g-2 group currently consists of Mike Eads, Nick Pohlman, and myself.
+Other members of NIU on Mu2E are Sasha Dychkant, Nick Pohlman, Eric Johnson and currently students Ashlyn Shelitto, Steve Boi, and Graham Stoddard.
+The NIU g-2 group currently consists of Mike Eads, Nick Pohlman, myself and students.

 Starting in 2000, the NIU group has been working on aspects of accelerator and detector R&D geared towards the future of Fermilab, such as the use of electron-based or muon-based accelerators.
 NIU R&D efforts in accelerator and future detectors are detailed on the NICADD page.